Parmjeet2020/smart-city-quest/README.md

 # Project Smart City Quest: Showcasing "Best Use of Real-Time Intelligence (RTI)" with Microsoft Fabric

 The project aims at gathering the Weather and Traffic data for selective 5 cities in realtime and reporting in realtime how these parameters are changing every hour.
 It then shows the correlation between the traffic speed & congestion with weather KPIs like temperature, AQI etc. Also, it has the feature to predict and forecast weather and traffic KPIs for next 6 hours.
-The MA Fabric components involved in this project are:
+The MS Fabric components involved in this project are:
 - Eventghub
 - EventStream and Eventhouse
 - Lakehouses (Medallion architecture)